Single Parent Adoption Cost: Grants, Tax Credits, and How to Afford It Alone

 For the 2025 tax year, the credit is worth up to $17,280 per child.
 For 2026, that figure rises to $17,670 per child.
 These amounts cover qualified adoption expenses — agency fees, attorney fees, court costs, travel, home study fees — paid in connection with a domestic or international adoption.

 A critical update as of mid-2025: the credit has become partially refundable.
 This matters enormously for single-income households.
-Prior to this change, if your tax liability was less than the credit amount, you simply couldn't use the full credit — you'd carry it forward to future years but might never recoup all of it.
+Prior to this change, taxpayers with insufficient tax liability could not use the full nonrefundable credit in that year.
 Partial refundability means lower-income single parents can now receive a portion of the credit as an actual refund, not just a reduction in what they owe.

 How to make the most of it: Save receipts and documentation for every qualified adoption expense.
 The credit applies per child, and for foster care adoptions of a child with special needs, the full credit amount can be claimed regardless of actual expenses paid.